moinul-hossain-dhrubo/Indian-classical-musical-instrument-recognizer/README.md

 # Model Deployment

 I utilized the HuggingFace Spaces Gradio App to deploy the model.
-The implementation can be found in deployment folder or [here].
+The implementation can be found in deployment folder or [here](https://huggingface.co/spaces/mhdhrubo/indian_classical_musical_instrument_recognizer).

 # API integration with GitHub Pages